 Air France has waived change fees for any travel planned through May 31, 2020—and you can make changes to your flights up until September 30, 2020.
 Air France has decided to ground its entire A380 fleet, while KLM follows suit with their Boeing 747 fleet.
 Furthermore, Paris-Orly airport is closed as of April 1, which will further impact the Air France flight schedule.

 Aer Lingus has waived all change and cancellation fees for travel through May 31, 2020, but strongly encourages their customers to cancel or change flights online at Manage Trip.
-Those flying in the next 72 hours or who require special assistance can still call in to Aer Lingus, but to discourage overloading the call center, those with travel booked farther out will be charged a €5 administration fee for their call.
+Those flying in the next 72 hours or who require special assistance can still call in to Aer Lingus, but to discourage overloading the call center, those with travel booked farther out will incur a €5 administration fee for their call.